Xu-Rongxing/NimGame/README.md

 # How to run it

 * Find the function ''nim_solution(max,heap)''.
-* Set up the values of 'max' and 'heap'.
+* Set up the values of "max" and 'heap'.

 # Example
 * nim_solution(6,3)